opusonline/PromiseX.js/README.md

 ### PromiseX.cast(value) => {PromiseX}

-ensures to return a promise
+ensures to return a `PromiseX` promise
 if value is a promise, return that promise
+different to PromiseX.resolve since `cast` transforms and `resolve` gives a resolved `PromiseX`
 <http://www.wintellect.com/devcenter/nstieglitz/5-great-features-in-es6-harmony>

 ```javascript